-At the request of Road and Highway Builders, Keala Pono Archaeological Consulting has prepared an archaeological monitoring plan for safety improvements to Kamehameha Highway, Waikāne, Hakipu'u, and Kualoa 1 and 2 Ahupua'a, Koʻolaupoko District, and Kaʻaʻawa Ahupua'a, Koʻolauloa District, on the island of Oʻahu, Hawaiʻi.
+At the request of Road and Highway Builders, Keala Pono Archaeological Consulting conducted archaeological monitoring in support of the State of Hawai'i Department of Transportation Highway Division's safety improvements to Kamehameha Highway, in Waikāne, Hakipu'u, and Kualoa 1 and 2 Ahupua'a, Ko'olaupoko District, and Ka'a'awa Ahupua'a, Ko'olauloa District, on the island of O'ahu, Hawai'i.
+The primary focus of the monitoring was on the identification and appropriate treatment of historic properties that might be affected by construction.